 There are a variety of emulators for all mobile operating systems on the market (Android, iOS, Windows OS), but in reality, these differ extremely from the actual behavior of physical devices.
 In addition, each manufacturer has its own Operating System (OS), adjusted to their mobile devices and peculiarities.
 Therefore, with an emulator, it is complicated to replicate the behavior of the device and perform the tests with precision.

 So, what should a tester consider when testing mobile?
-These are some good practices in order to have a solid mobile testing.
+These are some good mobile testing practices in order to succeed.